commonmark/commonmark-spec/man/cmark.1.md

 ---
-title: stmd
+title: cmark
 section: 1
-footer: stmd manual
+footer: cmark manual
-date: August 12, 2014
+date: October 22, 2014
 ...

 # NAME

-stmd - convert markdown formatted text to HTML
+cmark - convert CommonMark formatted text to HTML

 # SYNOPSIS

-stmd [*options*] [file\*]
+cmark [*options*] [file\*]

 # DESCRIPTION

-`stmd` acts as a pipe, reading from stdin or from the specified files and writing to stdout.
-It converts markdown formatted plain text to HTML, using the conventions described in the CommonMark spec.
+`cmark` acts as a pipe, reading from stdin or from the specified files and writing to stdout.
+It converts Markdown formatted plain text to HTML, using the conventions described in the CommonMark spec.